a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 > by excluding CDS and all regions that are 5 kb from the start and the stop codon of each CDS.

-That's all we got but if you want to keep playing with bedtools have a look at this tutorial here:
+That's all we got for Session 2, but if you want to keep playing with bedtools have a look at this tutorial here:

 https://sandbox.bio/tutorials?id=bedtools-intro